ToshioCP/calc/README.md

 1. Click the 'Code' button, then click 'Download ZIP' in the small dialog.
 2. Unzip the downloaded Zip file, then a new directory 'calc' will be created.
-3. Run "ruby install.rb" under the directory 'calc', then the program 'calc' is installed in '$HOME/bin'.
+3. Type `gem build calc` under the directory 'calc', then the gem file 'calc-0.1.gem' is created.
+The number `0.1` is the version of Calc.
+4. Type `gem install calc-0.1`.

 ### How to use the program.